-Natural diatomaceous earth consisting of amorphous silicon dioxide is inert, it does not react chemically with other substances and does not form any chemical compounds.
+Natural diatomite consisting of amorphous silicon dioxide is inert, it does not react chemically with other substances and does not form any chemical compounds.
 It is non-toxic.

 DE is incredibly versatile in applications and one of the world’s most used minerals.
 Its properties make it an indispensable substance for hundreds of uses from industrial, medicinal, agricultural, construction, road works, etc.